Trees - Tree Preservation Orders

 Tree work is a skilled profession and can be hazardous.
 Proper tree work contractors have the right equipment, insurance, skills and knowledge of tree law for their own and your protection.
 You should always employ a professionally-accredited tree contractor for work on protected trees.

-There are several exceptions where consent to work or remove a protected tree is not required (Please check with the Council).
+There are several exceptions where consent to work or remove a protected tree is not required (please check with us).
 The most common include:

-- Where a tree poses an immediate risk to health and safety (please seek immediate professional advice from a tree surgeon or arborist and inform the Council's Arboricultural Officer as soon as possible).
+- Where a tree poses an immediate risk to health and safety (please seek immediate professional advice from a tree surgeon or arborist and inform our Arboricultural Officer as soon as possible).

-- The tree is dead (you must give the Council 5 days written notice before removal).
+- The tree is dead (you must give the us 5 days' written notice before removal).

-- Where the tree is causing an 'actionable nuisance' i.e. where there is an immediate risk of a tree causing actual foreseeable damage (please seek immediate professional advice from a tree surgeon or arborist and check with the Council's Arboricultural Officer as soon as possible).
+- Where the tree is causing an 'actionable nuisance' i.e. where there is an immediate risk of a tree causing actual foreseeable damage (please seek immediate professional advice from a tree surgeon or arborist and check with our Arboricultural Officer as soon as possible).

 - Tree work to be carried out by utility operators such as electricity, gas, telecommunications etc.

-It is, however, always prudent to get confirmation from the Council's Arboricultural Officer that permission is not needed before embarking on any work.
+It is, however, always prudent to get confirmation from our Arboricultural Officer that permission is not needed before embarking on any work.